Is 797 a good credit score?

 Can I get an auto loan with a 797 credit score?

 Most auto lenders will lend to someone with a 797 score.
-You should qualify for the best interest rates they have to offer.
+With Very Good credit scores, you should qualify for the best interest rates they have to offer.
+However, lenders also look at other factors, so there’s no guarantee that you’ll be approved for a loan.

 See also: 10 Best Auto Loans for Good Credit